jakefull/startup/README.md

 Esc to stop editing -> :wq to save your edits sudo service caddy restart to begin https service

+# HTML

+Common Elements:
+- header
+- nav (for navigation, usually contains multiple div or divisions)
+- main (can have multiple sections, ul or unordered lists, tables, and an aside)
+- inline elements such as `<div> I said <b>NO!</b> My answer is final. </div>` can be used to bring attention to text or mark a sections as something.
+- also, img, svg, video, audio

 ## Simon HTML Assignment

 I learned how powerful html is albeit very basic looking.
 You can display all the information you need to in an organized manner, collect data from the user, and display images/shapes.
 I also learned that even if you set the language to english, you can still display Japanese text just fine.